-5. Section 5.01.
-In principle, support may be granted for all activities, projects, and purpose. within the sphere of the Patient Organisations, etc., work.
-Section 5.02.
-Professional activities should always be the main intention of the collabora tion.
-Services must be proportionate to any compensatory measures.
-Section 5.03.
-Events organised or sponsored by or on behalf of pharmaceutical companie must be held at a suitable location that contribute to the main purpose o event, and which is not renowned for their entertainment facilities or is to extravagant.
+- Section 5.01.
+In principle, support may be granted for all activities, projects, and purposes within the sphere of the Patient Organisations, etc., work. - Section 5.02.
+Professional activities should always be the main intention of the collaboration.
+Services must be proportionate to any compensatory measures. - Section 5.03.
+Events organised or sponsored by or on behalf of pharmaceutical companies must be held at a suitable location that contribute to the main purpose of event, and which is not renowned for their entertainment facilities or is too extravagant. - Section 5.04.
 Hospitality may only be offered if relevant.
-Hospitality associated with event must be limited to expenses for transportation, meals, accommodation, and fees for participation.
+Hospitality associated with events must be limited to expenses for transportation, meals, accommodation, and fees for participation.
 All kinds of hospitality must be reasonable in level and strictly limited to the purpose of the event.
-Generally, the hospitality provided should not exceed the amount that representatives from the Patient Organic sations, etc., would normally be prepared to pay for themselves.
-Section 5.05.
-In connection with events, the company's hospitality must not include spon soring or organising entertainment of any kind (e.g., sporting, culture, music or leisure events).
-Section 5.06.
-I Hospitality may only be offered to persons who qualify as participants in thei own right.
-In exceptional cases, hospitality of an accompanying person who meets health/supporting/caring needs (e.g., as helper) can be provided.
-Pharmaceutical companies may not provide or offer meals (food and bever ages) to representatives from patient associations, except in cases where th value of such meals does not exceed one of the following amounts: DKK 456 for lunch, DKK 850 for dinner or DKK 1,400 for dining at all-day meet ings/conferences, etc. The meal caps apply to meals in Denmark.
-For meal in other European countries, the meal caps set by the pharmaceutical indus try organisations in these countries apply.
-Section 5.08.
-No payment must be offered to compensate merely for the time spent by rep resentatives in attending activities referred to in Section 5.01.
-Section 5.09.
-Generally, a company must not organise or sponsor an event abroad, excep when: The majority of attendees are from abroad and in the light thereof allows fo greater logistical sense to hold the event in another country, or The location of the relevant resources or expertise involved in the event med that holding it in another country makes better logistical sense.
+Generally, the hospitality provided should not exceed the amount that representatives from the Patient Organisations, etc., would normally be prepared to pay for themselves. - Section 5.05.
+In connection with events, the company's hospitality must not include sponsoring or organising entertainment of any kind (e.g., sporting, culture, music, or leisure events). - Section 5.06.
+Hospitality may only be offered to persons who qualify as participants in their own right.
+In exceptional cases, hospitality of an accompanying person who meets health/supporting/caring needs (e.g., as helper) can be provided. - Section 5.07.
+Pharmaceutical companies may not provide or offer meals (food and beverages) to representatives from patient associations, except in cases where the value of such meals does not exceed one of the following amounts: DKK 450 for lunch, DKK 850 for dinner or DKK 1,400 for dining at all-day meetings/conferences, etc. The meal caps apply to meals in Denmark.
+For meals in other European countries, the meal caps set by the pharmaceutical industry organisations in these countries apply. - Section 5.08.
+No payment must be offered to compensate merely for the time spent by representatives in attending activities referred to in Section 5.01. - Section 5.09.
+Generally, a company must not organise or sponsor an event abroad, except when: - a.
+The majority of attendees are from abroad and in the light thereof allows for greater logistical sense to hold the event in another country, or - b.
+The location of the relevant resources or expertise involved in the event means that holding it in another country makes better logistical sense.